 The most impressive is the well-preserved tomb of Cecilia Metella - the wife of one of Julius Caesar's generals, which looks almost like a fortress.
 Other notable tombs include the tomb of Marcus Servilius, the tomb of

 Romulus (son of Emperor Maxentius), the tomb of Seneca (a Roman philosopher) and the tomb of the family of Sextus Pompeius Justus; The inscription on the tomb tells of the grief of a father burying his young children.
 There's also an emperor buried along the Via Appia, Gallienus, who was murdered in 268 AD.

-Besides the numerous tombs along the road, there are some other monuments that line the Via Appia: the Temple of Hercules; the church Quo Vadis (where Petrus would have met Christ) and the remains of the Gothic church of San Nicola.
+Besides the numerous tombs along the road, there are some other monuments that line the Via Appia: the Temple of Hercules; the church Quo Vadis (where Saint Peter is said to have met Christ) and the remains of the Gothic church of San Nicola.
 The Villa dei Quintili, with its ancient baths and beautiful friezes and sculptures is located nearby at the Via Appia Nuova.
 And nearby the tomb of Romulus is the Circus Maxentius, a large arena where chariot races were held.
 Adjacent to the circus was a palace built by Emperor Maxentius.
 The circus, which was second in size only to the Circus Maximus

 , is the best preserved of all Roman circuses.

 While the Via Appia is lined with monuments and tombs of ancient Roman patrician families, many find what's under the Appian Way to be more interesting.
 Below the street are miles of tunnels - known as catacombs - where the early Christians buried their dead and, when necessary, held secret church services.
 Several of the catacombs are open to the public and on a guided tour led by local priests and monks, visitors can view ancient burial niches and a

 handful of remaining examples of early Christian art.